vicYegon/React-Native-DaktariSasa/README.md

 #### Video Consultation
 Patients can have a video consultation with a doctor at the scheduled time of their appointment.

 #### Prescription Medication
-Doctors can prescribe medication to patients, which can be viewed by patients in their profile.
+Doctors can prescribe medication to patients, which can be viewed by patients in their profiles.

 #### Payment
 Patients can pay for appointments and medication through the app using a credit card.

 ## Technologies Used
-- Django Rest Framework
+- Django Rest Framework (Backend API)
-- React Native
+- React Native (Client-Side)
-- MySQL
+- MySQL (Database)
-- CSS
+- CSS (styling and design)

 ## Installation and Usage
+- After cloning/downloading the app, run `npm install` to install the dependencies required for the app to run.
-- Install the app in your android phone from from play store remember to give a review.
+- Install the app on your Android phone from the play store remember to give a review.

 ## Future Work
 - Implement more robust payment processing using a third-party service.
 - Efficient appointment booking for the patient.
 - Implement chat functionality for patients and doctors to communicate outside of appointments.
 - Allow patients to rate and provide feedback on doctors after appointments.
-- Implement Daraja api as a payment gateway.
+- Implement Daraja API as a payment gateway.
-- Implement a more advance emergency system to improve the efficiency.
+- Implement a more advanced emergency system to improve efficiency.